 As you can see, slang words and phrases like these are a great reason to use a professional translator to translate important content.
 Some words have unexpected double meanings, and a good translator or translation company has the cultural knowledge to help your business avoid miscommunication.
 Check out our language and translation services to see how we can help!

-What are your favorite slang words and phrases in other languages?
+What are your favourite slang words and phrases in other languages?
 Let us know in the comments!